fbpx

 1. Make A Visual Board

 A visual board will be a daily reminder of your budget.
 You can get ideas from Pinterest to make a board that matches your intentions.
 Your board should contain images of what you wish to achieve.
-For instance, you can have pictures of your dream car, a house or university.
-Once you make your board, place it somewhere you’ll see frequently.
+For instance, you can have pictures of your dream car, a house or a university.
+Once you make your board, place it somewhere you’ll see it frequently.
 Vision Boards: Why I Use One And Maybe You Should Too

 1. Use Envelopes